alexey-v-paramonov/sc_website/content/en/docs/radio/social_streaming.md

 description: "Step-by-step guide to relaying any public MP3 or AAC Internet radio stream to YouTube, Telegram, Facebook and other platforms from your Streaming.Center account."
 ---

-# How to Create a Social Network Stream in Your Account
+# Streaming to Social Networks

 The **Social streaming** service relays an existing Internet radio stream to social networks and video platforms.
 Your radio can be hosted anywhere: it does not need to run on the Streaming.Center radio platform.
 You only need a publicly accessible direct MP3 or AAC stream URL.